untillpro/scm4j/scm4j-vcs-api/README.md

 	- Creates the file and its parent folders if doesn't exists
 - `List<VCSDiffEntry> getBranchesDiff(String srcBranchName, String destBranchName)`
 	- Returns list of `VCSDiffEntry` showing what was made within branch `srcBranchName` relative to branch `destBranchName`
 	- Note: result is summarized commit of a branch `srcBranchName`.
-It does not depends of what was made in branch `destBranchName`
 - `Set<String> getBranches()`
 	- Returns list of names of all branches.
 Branches here are considered as user-created branches and Master Branch.
 I.e. any branch for Git, "Trunk" and any branch within "Branches" branch (not "Tags" branches) for SVN etc
 - `List<String> getCommitMessages(Sting branchName, Integer limit)`